 Surface fresh water intakes from lakes are located in the Morskie Oko and Przedni Staw Polski (Fig. 6.2).
 Water has been used in two mountain lodges for household purposes and public services.
-The mountain lodge by Morskie Oko Lake is visited by almost 1⁄2 of annual number of tourists visiting the Tatra National Park (ap.
+The mountain lodge by Morskie Oko Lake is visited by almost $\frac{1}{3}$ of annual number of tourists visiting the Tatra National Park (ap.
 700 thousand).
 There is also water intake in the lake Wielki Staw Polski for the electricity production.
-The electric power plant completed in 2010 (80 kW) enabled the construction of a modern biological wastewater treatment plant for the mountain lodge - energy is also used for lighting, heating, and preparation of hot water for various purposes.
+The electric power plant completed in 2010 (80 kW) enabled the construction of a modern biological wastewater treatment plant for the mountain lodge.
+Energy is also used for lighting, heating, and preparation of hot water in the mountain lodge.
 The ecological effect has been strengthened by thermo-modernization of the building, which reduced energy demand.